MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 Note that:

-- Some instances of affected assets information (largely information originating in secure score) don't appear on the **Affected Items** tab in an individual metric.
+- Some instances of affected assets information (largely information originating in Secure score) don't appear on the **Affected Items** tab in an individual metric.
-- Some critical asset information for assets in the **Affected Items** tab does not show.
+- Some critical asset information for assets in the **Affected Items** tab doesn't show.
 - Asset details are calculated on demand.
 - Cloud-related metrics are only available if Microsoft Defender for Cloud is available in the subscription, and the Defender Cloud Security Posture Management (CSPM) plan is enabled.
-> In some cases, metrics are more specific than the scope of the related recommendations.
-In this case, the asset detail shown won't align with the asset details of the related recommendations.
+- In some cases, metrics are more specific than the scope of the related recommendations.
+In this case, the asset detail shown doesn't align with the asset details of the related recommendations.
-> If you offboarding a workload, you won't be able to refresh the metric status and the asset details for the workload related metrics.
+- If you offboard a workload, you won't be able to refresh the metric status and the asset details for the workload related metrics.

 ## Initiatives